 This projects as a tight opener rather than a Brazil showcase.
 Morocco have enough structure and attacking quality to make Brazil uncomfortable, especially if Brazil’s right side is unsettled.
 The market has adjusted for that, which is why Brazil are a favorite without being priced like a sure thing.

 Still, Brazil have the greater match-winning talent and more options off the bench if the game is level late.
-With Morocco dealing with fresh injury concerns and Brazil carrying enough attacking variety to find 2 goals, the pick is Brazil moneyline in a competitive 2-1 win.
+Neymar’s absence lowers Brazil’s creative ceiling slightly, but Morocco’s confirmed injury losses also weaken the underdog case.
+With Brazil carrying enough attacking variety to find 2 goals, the pick is Brazil moneyline in a competitive 2-1 win.